Aashkay/PokemonRedExperiments/README.md

-changes to this code from PWhiddy's code are in v2/baseline_fast_v2 and red_gym_env_v2.
+changes to this code from PWhiddy's code are in v2/baseline_fast_v2 and red_gym_env_v2. \\
-The curiosity and custom reward functions are commented out, and the original funcitons must be commented out before uncommenting curiosity/custom
+The curiosity and custom reward functions are commented out, and the original functions must be commented out before uncommenting curiosity/custom

 # Train RL agents to play Pokemon Red